Mina Chang: Career

-Prior to 2010, Chang performed as a pop singer, touring internationally and recording albums in both English and Korean.
-During this time she did volunteer work in relief efforts, which led to her joining the Korea-based nonprofit "Linking the World".
+Before 2010, Chang performed as a pop singer, touring internationally and recording albums in both English and Korean.
+During this time, she did volunteer work in relief efforts, which led to her joining the Korea-based nonprofit "Linking the World".
 Somewhere between 2012 and 2014, she purportedly became the president and CEO of the nonprofit, consolidating and relocating its offices to Dallas.

 In January 2017, Chang spoke at the Asia Society Texas Center's Women's Leadership Series as a featured guest.
 Writer Kimberly Chuck called Chang a "renowned humanitarian".

 On January 16, 2019, the Trump administration nominated Chang to be the Assistant Administrator of the United States Agency for International Development.
 The nomination was withdrawn on September 9, 2019.

 On April 29, 2019, Chang was appointed Deputy Assistant Secretary in the U.S. State Department's Bureau of Conflict and Stabilization Operations, and stepped down from her president and CEO positions at Linking the World.

-In July 2019, Town & Country and The Philippine Star speculated that Chang may become the next United States Ambassador to the Philippines, although that prediction did not come to fruition.
+In July 2019, Town & Country and The Philippine Star speculated that Chang might become the next United States Ambassador to the Philippines.
+However, that prediction did not come to fruition.